Conquest of Mecca: Medinans express concern that Muhammad might stay in Mecca

-Taking the Pledge
+Meccans pledge allegiance to Muhammad

 Following the conquest, many of its inhabitants came to accept Islam and pledged their allegiance to Muhammad.
 Men came first, pledging full obedience in all areas, followed by the women.
 Muhammad, with 'Umar bin Al-Khattab acting as his representative, accepted their allegiance on the condition that they would not associate any other deity with Allah and that they would not engage in theft.
 Hind bint Utba, the wife of Abu Sufyan ibn Harb, came disguised, fearing recognition by Muhammad for her past actions, including her role in the death of his uncle Hamza ibn Abd al-Muttalib.
 When asked if they agreed to refrain from theft, Hind complained that her husband, Abu Sufyan, was tight-fisted.
 Her husband interrupted granting all his worldly possessions to her.
 Muhammad laughed and recognised the woman.
 She implored him for forgiveness.
 Additional conditions, such as the prohibition of adultery, infanticide, and bearing false witness, were also imposed.
 Hind swore that she would not have come to pledge her allegiance if she had any intention of disobeying him.
 Upon returning home, she destroyed her idols and acknowledged her previous misconceptions about stone gods.

-Muhammad stayed in Mecca for nineteen days during which he focused on educating people about the principles of Islam and guiding them towards the correct path.
+Muhammad stayed in Mecca for nineteen days during which he focused on educating people about the principles of Islam.
 He instructed Abu Usaid Al-Khuza‘i to restore the pillars of the Holy Sanctuary, sent envoys to various regions inviting people to accept Islam, and ordered the destruction of all remaining idols in the vicinity of Mecca, saying:"Whoever believes in Allah and the Hereafter is supposed to scrap out the idols that should happen to be in his house."

-Dispatching Platoons
+Muhammad's army destroys pre-Islamic influences in Mecca

 Following the conquest, Muhammad immediately set out to remove any remaining traces of pre-Islamic practices by dispatching troops and delegations to eliminate symbols associated with those practices: